Universal principles of cell population growth follow from local contact inhibition: Results

+Next, we take the expectation, $\mathbb E[\cdot]$ (see supplementary info for derivation), of the probability of a given focal cell being blocked, $\p(\omega | n)$, and reduce the summation (where we drop the cell index $i$ for convenience):

+This manuscript focuses on deriving the quantity inside the $\mathbb E[\cdot]$ for specific rulesets of the birth-death-migration process.
+For example, we will illustrate how the expectation varies with neighborhood size or assumptions about cell migration (see Figure \ref{setup}A).
+To connect to more familiar growth laws in the text below, we sometimes describe the change in the number of cells, $n$, or the change in the density $u = n/l$.
+For $u$, the equation (\ref{main_equation}) also holds:

+This equation also follows from a diffusion approximation (see the supplement).
+The ordinary differential equation approximations for $n$ and $u$ assume that the domain is sufficiently large relative to the neighborhood size ($\gg \omega$) such that boundary effects are negligible and that expectations of products can be replaced by products of expectations.
+Cells near domain boundaries have reduced neighborhood sizes, but these represent a vanishing fraction of the population in the large-system limit.
+In the following sections, we derive the expected value of the probability of a blocked neighborhood, $\mathbb E[ \p(\omega | n)]$, and state its relation to familiar growth laws.

 In our analytical description, equation \eqref{MFT:1} presents a starting point from which multiple growth laws governed by contact inhibition at birth can be obtained.
 If the birth-neighborhood size is independent of $n$ and spatial distribution $\vec q$, then \eqref{MFT:1} reduces to that of exponential growth.
-The functional form of the growth law is highly dependent on the behavior of the average number of neighborhood sites.
+The functional form of the growth law depends strongly on the behavior of the average number of neighborhood sites.
 In the following sections, we look at special forms of $\omega_n$ to discern some of the well-known growth laws that can emerge via contact inhibition.
-A schematic of the theory workflow along with sufficient conditions is shown in Figure \ref{setup}C.
+A schematic of the theory workflow, along with sufficient conditions, is shown in Figure \ref{setup}A.